wenchitseng/SQL_movie_analysis/README.md

 **Most Frequent and less frequent customers**

-** ⓷ Movie and Actor Information**
+⓷ Movie and Actor Information**
 This part aids in inventory management to ensure popular movies are readily available and leverages popular actors to boost viewership and market appeal.
 - Number of times each movie is rented
-- Name and average rating for each actor under male and female customers in the specific country
+- Name and the average rating for each actor under male and female customers in the specific country
 - Movie with a rating above average
 - Actors in specific categories of movie
 - Actors' background (nationality, age, gender, popularity, movies)